vvisvanathan/RailsLite/README.md

 RailsLite is a lightweight version of Ruby-on-Rails built from scratch, featuring some of the basic functionality from Rails.

-It also implements ActiveRecordLite a lightweight version of ActiveRecord including fully featured associations.
+It also implements ActiveRecordLite- a lightweight version of ActiveRecord that includes fully featured associations and table modification/lookup methods.

-The goal of this project was to gain a thorough understanding of Ruby-onRails, ActiveRecord, and backend frameworks in general.
+The goal of this project was to gain a thorough understanding of Ruby-on-Rails, ActiveRecord, and backend frameworks in general.

 ##Features